ucan-wg/invocation/README.md

 However, there is clearly a distinction between passing a function and invoking it.
 The same is true for capabilities: delegating the authority to do something is not the same as asking for it to be done immediately, even if sometimes it's clear from context.

 ## Public Resources
+[Public Resources]: #public-resources

 A core part of UCAN's design is interacting with the wider, non-UCAN world.
 Many resources are open to anyone to access, such as unauthenticated web endpoints.
 Unlike UCAN-controlled resources, an invocation on public resources is both possible, and a hard requirement for initiating a flow (e.g. sign up).
 These cases typically involve a reference passed out of band (such as a web link).
 Due to [designation without authorization], knowing the URI of a public resource is often sufficient for interacting with it.
 In these cases, the Executor MAY accept Invocations without having a "closed-loop" proof chain, but this SHOULD NOT be the default behavior.

 ## Promise Pipelining
+[Promise Pipelining]: #promise-pipelining

 [UCAN Promise] extends UCAN Invocation with [distributed promise pipelines].
 Promises are helpful in a wide variety of situations for efficiency and convenience.
-Implementing UCAN Promises is RECOMMENDED.
+Implementations supporting UCAN Promises is RECOMMENDED.

-## Serialization

-UCAN Invocations MUST be encoded with some [IPLD] codec.
-[DAG-CBOR] is RECOMMENDED.

 # Concepts
+[Concepts]: #concepts

 ## Roles
+[Roles]: #roles

 Task adds two new roles to UCAN: invoker and executor.
 The existing UCAN delegator and delegate principals MUST persist to the invocation.